-Poland is home to a simply staggering amount of Vodka brands – and as I mentioned, some of the best vodkas in the world.
+Poland is home to a simply staggering amount of Vodka brands.

 It’s worth noting though, that there are a few different types of vodka.
 Just like wine, beer and whiskey, there are many different types of vodka.
 Most eastern European Vodkas are classified as ‘neutral’.

 Neutral vodkas are made in a traditional way and are essentially tasteless – just bloody strong, with a very alcoholic aroma.
-Polish vodkas come in 3 different purity levels – standard, premium and deluxe.
+There are 3 different purity levels – standard, premium and deluxe.

-Now let’s take a look at some of the most popular and well-known Polish Vodka Brands:
+Now let’s take a look at some of the most popular and well-known brands of vodka from Poland:

 Żubrówka – the polish vodka with grass

-Żubrówka (Rzuh-broov-ka) is one of the best known Polish vodkas.
+Żubrówka (Rzuh-broov-ka) is a widely known Polish vodka.
 It’s distilled from Rye and is described as having ‘woodruff, cinnamon, vanilla, coconut and almond notes’.